-We offer a suite of advanced preparation tools from model fixing to part nesting inside the printer’s volume.
-Our 3D nesting solution uses cutting-edge geometric algorithms together with recent advances in algorithmic robotics to nest parts automatically within minutes.
+Assembrix offers a suite of advanced preparation tools from model fixing to part nesting inside the printer’s volume.
+Our 3D nesting solution uses cutting-edge geometric algorithms together with recent advances in algorithmic robotics to automatically nest parts within seconds to minutes.

 - All computations are done on the cloud saving your PC the heavy lifting